-Actor Parker Fennelly appeared on the big screen many times over the course of his career.
-Fennelly worked on a variety of projects during his early entertainment career, including "Lost Boundaries" with Beatrice Pearson (1949), "The Nash Airflyte Theater" (CBS, 1950-51) and "Gulf Playhouse" (NBC, 1952-53).
-Later, he tackled roles in the Edmund Gwenn comedic adaptation "The Trouble With Harry" (1955), the Doris Day comedy "It Happened to Jane" (1959) and the comedy adaptation "The Russians Are Coming, the Russians Are Coming" (1966) with Carl Reiner.
-He also appeared in the dramedy "Angel in My Pocket" (1968) with Andy Griffith and "Headmaster" (1970-71).
-Toward the end of his career, Fennelly acted in "How to Frame a Figg" (1971).
+Parker Fennelly has built an incredible presence on the big screen throughout his acting career.
+Fennelly worked on a variety of projects during his early entertainment career, including "Lost Boundaries" (1949) starring Beatrice Pearson, "The Nash Airflyte Theater" (CBS, 1950-51) and "Gulf Playhouse" (NBC, 1952-53).
+He went on to act in "The Trouble With Harry" (1955) with Edmund Gwenn, the Doris Day comedy "It Happened to Jane" (1959) and "The Russians Are Coming, the Russians Are Coming" (1966) with Carl Reiner.
+He also appeared in the Andy Griffith comedic drama "Angel in My Pocket" (1968) and "Headmaster" (CBS, 1970-71).
+Later in his career, Fennelly acted in "How to Frame a Figg" (1971).
 Fennelly passed away in January 1988 at the age of 97.